 Pros to owning a duplex

 You could qualify for a larger mortgage, because lenders may take the potential income from the rental unit into consideration.
-50% of the rental income generated is usually factored into the qualification.
+50% of the rental income you generate is usually a factor in the qualification.

 You get into the market In a market where the average price of houses for sale in Guelph has increased over $150,000 in a single year, a duplex gets you in.
 Is it your forever home?
 Not likely, but you’re paying off a mortgage.

 Long term benefits: so it’s not your long term home, but it could provide long term benefits.
 Think of a duplex as a 3-5 year plan: build some equity, pay down the mortgage and then move to the next phase.
 And if you can, keep that duplex and rent out both units.
 Retirement funds have never been so easy!

 More cash in your pocket.
-With rental rates in Guelph in Southern Ontario rising with the price of houses, you’ll likely never see a vacancy.
+With rent prices in Guelph rising with the price of houses, you’ll likely never see a vacancy.
 This means a constant mortgage helper for you, while you save your money for something else.